Breaking Down Washington Redskins' Best, Worst Contracts

 There is so much not to like about the Redskins' continued insistence on keeping their starting quarterback around under the franchise tag.
 Not only does it foster an unnecessary sense of uncertainty at football's most important position, but repeatedly tagging Cousins also creates a bloated, top-heavy cap.

 Cousins is entering his second season under a tag, although quite why is a mystery.
 After all, he has helped drag Washington out of the mess created by mortgaging the franchise's future on Robert Griffin III back in 2012.
-Cousins has since guided the Redskins to back-to-back winning records, including an NFC East title and a playoff berth, while establishing himself as a Pro Bowl player under center.
+Cousins has since guided the Redskins to back-to-back winning records, including an NFC East title and a playoff berth while establishing himself as a Pro Bowl player under center.

 Yet for reasons beyond all understanding, the brass at Redskins Park remain unconvinced they should pay up for the long term.
-Inexplicably, team president Bruce Allen has already indicated a third-straight tag could be put on Cousins in 2018, per JP Finlay of CSNMid-Atlantic.com: "In the collective bargaining agreement, we really have one year and an option that we can do at the end of next season if we don’t get a contract."
+Inexplicably, team president Bruce Allen has already indicated a third straight tag could be put on Cousins in 2018, per JP Finlay of CSN Mid-Atlantic: "In the collective bargaining agreement, we really have one year and an option that we can do at the end of next season if we don't get a contract."

-In a separate report from CSNMid-Atlantic.com, Rich Tandler crunched the numbers to show what Allen's scenario would mean for the cap:
+In a separate report from CSN Mid-Atlantic, Rich Tandler crunched the numbers to show what Allen's scenario would mean for the cap:

 Tandler also used data from OverTheCap to reveal how another tag for Cousins next year would absorb all but $16.5 million of Washington's cap space, based on projections.